SigmaEnterprise/Zorya/content/blog/2025-02-08-NAK-NOSTR-ARMY-KNIFE.md

 `nak` is a command-line tool designed for various interactions with the Nostr protocol.
 It is described as a "Nostr army knife" because of its versatility.

-Here are some of the functionalities it offers:
+Some of the functionalities 'NAK' offers:

 *   **Creating and Signing Events**: `nak` can create Nostr events with custom content and tags, and sign them using specified keys.
 It can also create events with a Proof-of-Work target.
 The tool supports keys in hex, nsec or ncryptsec formats.
 *   **Publishing Events:** It allows publishing events to one or more relays.